What the Data Really Show About Terrorists Who “Came Here,” Part II: A Country-by-Country Analysis

-In Part I of this series, we laid out what Justice Department data really show about how many foreign-born versus domestic-born individuals have been convicted of crimes related to international terrorism in the years since September 11.
+In Part I of this series, we laid out what Justice Department data really show about how many foreign-born vs. domestic-born individuals have been convicted of crimes related to international terrorism in the years since Sept.
+11, 2001.
 But as we noted at the end of that post, the data do not suggest that the problem of terrorism in the United States is chiefly one of foreigners entering the country; they also raise serious questions about whether the six countries covered by the revised executive order are really the core of whatever problem may exist.
 In this post, we explore that question.

 Before we turn to that subject, however, it’s important to take a moment to explain that not all of these defendants are quite what one thinks of when one thinks of “terrorists.”

 To wit, exactly one of the 43 persons from the six listed countries was convicted for plotting violence on U.S. soil.
 Mohamed Osman Mohamud, a naturalized U.S. citizen born in Somalia tried to bomb a Christmas tree lighting ceremony in Oregon with a (inert) device supplied by undercover federal agents.

 Another individual from Somalia who entered the U.S. as a refugee told agents that he had proposed a plot to bomb a shopping mall in Columbus, Ohio.
 But the man, Nuradin M. Abdi, was neither charged nor convicted of that conduct.